Rationalizing Path-Independent Choice Rules: Introduction

-In economics, rational agents are usually modeled as utility maximizers: They have a utility function over sets of alternatives and, when they face a set of alternatives, they choose the subset with the highest utility over all subsets that can be selected.
-An alternative approach is to endow agents with choice rules, for example, when agents do not necessarily have a well-defined utility function or when the utility function is not observable.\footnote{For example, choice rules are used to model diversity policies of schools \citep{hayeyi13,ehayeyi14,echyen12}.} A fundamental question linking these two approaches is whether a choice rule is \textit{rationalizable} by a utility function so that the choice from any set of alternatives is the subset with the highest utility among all subsets.
-Results of this nature connecting choice rules with certain properties to utility functions with corresponding properties are called \textit{representation theorems}.\footnote{See, for example, Chapter 1 of \citet{masco95}.} Surprisingly, to the best of our knowledge, there is no representation theorem for path-independent choice rules, even though they have been studied in different areas of economics since their introduction five decades ago.
-For concreteness, following the market-design literature, we call alternatives as contracts in the rest of the paper.
+Economic agents are usually modeled as utility maximizers: They have a utility function and, given a set of contracts, they choose a subset with the highest utility.
+An alternative approach is to endow agents with choice rules, for example, when agents do not necessarily have a well-defined utility function or when the utility function is not observable.\footnote{For example, choice rules are used to model diversity policies of schools \citep{hayeyi13,ehayeyi14,echyen12}.} A fundamental question linking these two approaches is whether a choice rule is \textit{rationalizable} by a utility function so that the choice from any set of contracts is the subset with the highest utility among all subsets.
+Results of this nature that connect choice rules with certain properties to utility functions with corresponding properties are called \textit{rationalization theorems}.\footnote{ It is, in general, useful to identify rationalization of given choice rules by preference relations or utility functions as an intellectual foundation for almost all economic analysis using preference relations or utility functions.
+See, for example, Chapter 1 of \citet{masco95}.} We provide rationalization theorems for path independent choice rules.

-In this paper, we provide two representation results for path-independent choice rules.
 First, we show that a choice rule is path independent if and only if it is \rational{} a utility function satisfying \textit{ordinal concavity} (Theorem \ref{thm1}).
-Roughly, ordinal concavity requires that when two sets of contracts are made closer to each other, either the utility function increases on at least one side or remains unchanged on both sides.
-In this context, getting closer may either mean adding or removing a contract that we start with or the existence of a second contract such that we add one of the contracts and remove the other one.
+Ordinal concavity is a property introduced in \citet{murotashioura2003} to study discrete optimization problems.\footnote{\citet{murotashioura2003} introduce semi-strict quasi M-concavity (SSQM-concavity) as an ordinal implication of M-concavity.
+M-concavity is a cardinal notion, and it has a weaker variant called M$^\natural$-concavity.
+Analogous to weakening M-concavity to M$^\natural$-concavity, SSQM$^\natural$-concavity is the natural counterpart of SSQM-concavity (see \cite{murota2024note}).
+Ordinal concavity is equivalent to SSQM$^\natural$-concavity.} Roughly, it requires that when two sets of contracts are made closer to each other, the value of the utility function either increases on at least one side or remains unchanged on both sides.
+In this context, getting closer may either mean adding or removing a contract to or from the original set that we start with or the existence of a second contract such that we add one of the contracts and remove the other one.